September 30, 2023

 Emp Name: ABC Corporation

-How to fill out Employer Name if you’re Freelancer or Self-Employed?
+How to fill out Employer Name if you’re a Freelancer or Self-Employed?

 If you have been self-employed or worked as a freelancer, mention the nature of your work or the name of your business in the “employer’s name” section.
 Don’t be afraid of hiring a manager by thinking that they’ll not offer you the job because of failure in business.
 Experience gained while running a business will help the new employer to hire you.